This week I’m sharing why it’s important that we enhance connections at work and how to make that happen in pandemic times.

 How Happiness is Important in Reducing Stress in the Workplace

-Listen in where I share how happiness is important in reducing stress and how it makes that happen too and why it’s important to ensure that the connections you do arrange are attractive to people.
+Listen in where I share how happiness is important in reducing stress and how it makes that happen too and why it’s important to ensure that the connections at work you do arrange are attractive to people.

 I’m always talking about how stress and pressure increases presenteeism, absences, and as we head into January we need to remember that this is prime time for people leaving their jobs.
 All that New Year, New Start thing, people don’t want to put up with being miserable in their jobs, or feeling alone or unsupported.
 If they feel like that, they will look elsewhere – even in times like now where there’s a lot of unemployed and risks of redundancy, people will still look for another job.
 So don’t sit back and be complacent about this.